www.sondheimguide.com

 • Johanna - Nathan Gunn [from Sweeney Todd]

-• You're Gonna Love Tomorrow / Love Will See Us Through - Matt Cavenaugh, Jenn Collela, Bobby Steggert, and Laura Osnes [from Follies]
+• You're Gonna Love Tomorrow / Love Will See Us Through - Matt Cavenaugh, Jenn Colella, Bobby Steggert, and Laura Osnes [from Follies]

 • Too Many Mornings - Audra McDonald and Nathan Gunn [from Follies]